binitshah/ros2_documentation/source/Installation/Foxy/Windows-Install-Binary.rst

 * tinyxml2.6.0.0.nupkg
 * log4cxx.0.10.0.nupkg

-Once these packages are downloaded, open an administrative shell and execute the following command:
+Once these packages are downloaded, open an PowerShell terminal with administrative privileges and execute the following command:

 .. code-block:: bash